{{org_field_logo}}

 {{org_field_name}} is committed to maintaining the highest standards of hygiene and environmental safety in the homes of the people we support.
 We understand that a clean, hygienic, and safe home environment contributes directly to health, dignity, comfort, and quality of life.

-We promote a proactive and preventative approach to environmental health by ensuring that:
+We promote a proactive and preventative approach to environmental health and hygiene by ensuring that:

 5. Hygiene Standards in the Home